andifalk/springio25-security-workshop/labs/passkeys/README.md

 ./mvnw spring-boot:run
 ```

 Now navigate your browser to [https://server.test:8443](https://server.test:8443).
-First, you need to log in with the user credentials user/password.
-Now you should see a welcome page with the following links:

-- **Register**: Click on this link to register your user for a Passkey (using Keychain on Mac, Browser, 1Password, etc.)
-- **Hello**: This calls a testing API that welcomes you as a user
-- **Log Out**: Force a logout, i.e., to test logging in using a passkey

 The remainder of the lab is the same as in Lab 1.
-You can follow the same steps as in Lab 1 to test the Passkey authentication.
+You can follow the same steps as described in the test scenario of Lab 1 to test the Passkey authentication.

+✅ That's it!
+You have successfully implemented Passkeys authentication in your Spring Boot application.
+And you have done this in a secure way using a local domain and TLS.